NCCG is a small

 The young

-children currently living at the compound were noted to not have legal
+children currently living at the compound were noted to not

 fathers listed in the public record.
-However, it is known among NCCG
+However, it is known

 not uncommon.
-It enables the cult to not bring attention to itself
+It enables the cult to not bring attention to

-through the nature of the public records, as well as allows the father
+through the nature of the public records, as well as allows

-to dodge child support responsibilities should the mother leave the
+to dodge child support responsibilities should the mother

 cult.